vasu-h10/js-learning-termux/README.md

 ## Purpose
 This project is used as:
 - A personal JavaScript learning environment
-- A portfolio project to demonstrate JS fundamentals
+- A portfolio project to demonstrate JavaScript fundamentals